Maybeboard

 Flowering of the White Tree and Boon of the Spirit Realm are the only two anthem effects that made it into version 4 of this deck.
 Concordant Crossroads also supports my ability to alpha strike by letting me swing in with the bois ASAP.

-This is a card I was initially hesitant to include as it cares about casting enchantments rather than enchantments entering the battlefield; but after playtesting the deck, oh boy am I glad I kept it in!
-There's a good chance the deck meets the 7 enchantment threshold and it definitely benefits from all of the creatures gaining flying and vigilance.
+-Hallowed Haunting: This is a card I was initially hesitant to include, as it cares about casting enchantments rather than enchantments entering the battlefield; but after playtesting the deck, oh boy am I glad I kept it in!
+There's a good chance the 7 enchantment threshold is met and the deck definitely benefits from all of the creatures gaining flying and vigilance.
 Additionally, the spirits created can easily close out games all by themselves.
-Hallowed Haunting is a card that works well when played earlier in the game to sit around and be a slow burner.
-If needed Hallowed Haunting can be used to force my opponents to need to respond to it before transitioning to my main goal of utilizing Anikthea, Hand of Erebos to close out games; if not just close out games on it's own when the main gameplan gets disrupted.
+Hallowed Haunting is a card that works well when played earlier in the game to sit around and be a slow burner, or to draw out removal before transitioning to my main goal of utilizing Anikthea, Hand of Erebos to close out games; or vice versa.

 -Grim Guardian, Bastion of Remembrance, Mirkwood Bats, and Kambal, Profiteering Mayor: